muniheart/nf-segmented/README.md

     meta = [ params: 'params.yaml', samplesheet: 'samplesheet.csv', databases: 'databases.csv' ]
 Each meta map specifies the parameter file, samplesheet and databases file to be used for a pipeline segment.
 A sequence of meta maps can be constructed to,
-    1. progressively enable pipeline functionality.
+- progressively enable pipeline functionality,
-    2. partition samples into separate segments.
+- select the samples processed per segment,
-    3. partition the databases into separate segments.
+- select the tools and databases used per segment.

 Processing of a segment is performed by workflow `iteration` which takes one input, `data`, and emits one value, a tuple, `[ image, work ]`, where `work` is the path to a work-dir and `image` is the path to a squash-fs image of